 In fact, Final Crisis reveals Superman and his analogues are the guardians of the Bleed.
 In Superman, The Greatest Story, I argue that the Bleed is a living 4D space that connects the DC multiverse’s shared history.
 During the final battle, the Supermen of the Multiverse arrive on New Earth in order to battle Mandrakk, the Dark Monitor.
 Let’s look at Superman and analogues in DC and Image that protect the Bleed and its analogues.

-INTERESTED IN THIS COMIC?
+A FAN OF THIS COMIC?
 CLICK ON FINAL CRISIS BELOW TO BUY the comic.

 SUPERMAN (DC COMICS)

 To begin, Darkseid threatened the DC multiverse with the Anti-Life Equation.
 With Nil, Monitrix Zillo Valla chose Superman and the champions of the DC multiverse.
 Importantly, their mission was to stop Mandrakk.
 In order to succeed, Zillo Valla promised the Man of Steel the Ultramenstruum.

 During Captain Atom: Armageddon, a new peril faced the Wildstorm Universe.
 As matter of fact, Captain Atom had accidentally quantum jumped in the Wildstorm Universe.
 Now, his power threatened the existence of Wildstorm.
 And his presence triggered conflict with the heroes, namely in Captain Atom vs Mister Majestic.
 According to Majestic, Captain Atom would explode like a time bomb and Majestic needed to stop him